taufik-my/taufik-my/README.md

 * 🌍  I'm interested in computational sustainability.
 * 🧠  I'm learning AI and software development.
-* 🤝  I'm open to collaborating on Sustainability, Climate, and Environmental Data Science projects.
+* 🤝  I'm open to collaborating on sustainability, climate, and environmental data science projects.
 * ⚡  I travel: 25/195 countries visited, most of them for free!

 ### Skills